D.A.V. Public School, Thane: Education

 D.A.V.
 Public School follows the DAV Publication Books through to Std.
 VIII.
 Std.
 IX and X follow the NCERT publication books.
 A D.A.V.
 Board exam is held for Std.
 VIII while a CBSE Board is held for Std.
 X. Question papers for students studying in Standard IX of all DAV Schools are common.
-The School secured a 100% pass rate for the tenth consecutive year in the STD X AISSE (All India Secondary School Examination) 2007-08.
+The School secured a 100% pass rate for the tenth consecutive year in the STD X AISSE (All India Secondary School Examination) 2022-23.

 Infrastructure

 The school has a built-up area of 57000 sqft and the project cost Rs 450 lakhs.
 It is a five-story structure with a canteen and a playground that has been rented by Tulsidham to the authorities.
 It has a science laboratory.
 There is also a computer laboratory with over 50 computers.
 The classrooms from the two wings of the fifth floor, computer lab are airconditioned.
-On the fourth floor, there was a conference room, with air-conditioning, that was used for all major events and workshops hosted for the students but is now converted into classrooms due to the partial demolition of the fifth floor.
+On the fourth floor, there was a conference room, with air-conditioning, that was used for all major events and workshops hosted for the students, but is now converted into classrooms due to the partial demolition of the fifth floor.
 Instead, a herbal nursery has been converted to a raised platform which is now used for hosting most of the major events and workshops for the students.
-The school is getting two new floors with possibilities of classes XI and XII.
+The school has started XI and XII commerce courses as of 2022, the classes take place on the ground floor.